-The Company may also utilize borrowings under other various financing sources available to Magnolia, including its RBL Facility and the issuance of equity or debt securities through public offerings or private placements, to fund Magnolia's acquisitions and long-term liquidity needs.
+The Company may also utilize borrowings under other various financing sources available to Magnolia, including the RBL Facility and the issuance of equity or debt securities through public offerings or private placements, to fund Magnolia's acquisitions and long-term liquidity needs.
 Magnolia's ability to complete future offerings of equity and debt securities and the timing of these offerings will depend upon various factors, including prevailing market conditions and the Company's financial condition.

-Material cash commitments include \$24.0 million in interest payments paid each year through 2026, along with contractual obligations discussed in Note 10-Commitments and Contingencies in the Notes to the Company's consolidated financial statements included in this Annual Report on Form 10-K. The Company anticipates its current cash balance, cash flows from operations, and its available sources of liquidity to be sufficient to meet the Company's cash requirements.
+Material cash commitments include \$27.5 million in interest payments paid each year through 2032, along with contractual obligations discussed in Note 9-Commitments and Contingencies in the notes to the consolidated financial statements included in this Annual Report on Form 10-K. The Company anticipates its current cash balance, cash flows from operations, and its available sources of liquidity to be sufficient to meet the Company's cash requirements.
 In the event of a sustained market deterioration, Magnolia may need additional liquidity, which would require the Company to evaluate available alternatives and take appropriate actions.

-As of December 31, 2023, the Company had \$400.0 million of principal debt related to the 2026 Senior Notes outstanding and no outstanding borrowings related to the RBL Facility.
-As of December 31, 2023, the Company has \$851.1 million of liquidity comprised of the \$450.0 million of borrowing base capacity of the RBL Facility, and \$401.1 million of cash and cash equivalents.
-As of December 31, 2023, the Company's Adjusted Consolidated Net Tangible Asset, as calculated in accordance with the Company's Indenture relating to its 2026 Senior Notes, was approximately \$3.8 billion.
+As of December 31, 2024, the Company had \$400.0 million of principal debt related to the 2032 Senior Notes outstanding and no outstanding borrowings related to the RBL Facility.
+As of December 31, 2024, the Company has \$710.0 million of liquidity comprised of the \$450.0 million of borrowing capacity under the RBL Facility, and \$260.0 million of cash and cash equivalents.